shipiyouniao/UnityEasyInject/Readme.md

 If you need to register a Bean across scenes, you can use the `[PersistAcrossScenes]` attribute.
 Please ensure that the class calls `DontDestroyOnLoad()` during initialization.

 If it is no need to write any component class, you can attach the `EasyInject/Behaviours/AcrossScenesBeanObject` script to the GameObject.
 The script is a subclass of `BeanObject` and will automatically attach the `PersistAcrossScenes` attribute.

-The Bean class which across scenes should be written like this:

 ```csharp
 [PersistAcrossScenes]